-We've got 4 simple steps and lots and lots of helpful tips to help you ArtResin your masterpiece!
+We've got some simple steps and helpful tips to help you ArtResin your masterpiece!

 Well, first of all:

-✔ visit our handy dandy Usage Calculator to figure out exactly how much resin you’ll need ( ~ EXCITING NEWS ~ our Usage Calculator now has a metric option! )
+✔ visit our handy Resin Calculator to figure out exactly how much resin you’ll need ( in imperial or metric. )

 ✔ practice on a non-masterpiece first :)

 ✔ follow our Simple Steps below